OpenROV/openrov-cockpit/docs/DEV-HOWTO.md

 [brian@Babs openrov-cockpit]$
 ```

-The node process expects certian environment flags to be set to change its behavior.
-You can override all of the setttings that are stored in the config files from the commandline.
+The node process expects certain environment flags to be set to change its behavior.
+You can override all of the settings that are stored in the config files from the command-line.

 > Windows users: You have to setup the environment variables manually before executing the node command